 The Burrell College of Osteopathic Medicine (Burrell) at New Mexico State University is dedicated to improving the health of the Southwestern United States and its border with Northern Mexico through osteopathic medical education and training.
 While Burrell is a private and freestanding college, our unique partnership with New Mexico State University (NMSU) allows students to enjoy student life and campus community benefits that come with a major public university.
 Burrell's students have access to many NMSU facilities and services, such as athletics, intramural sports, some health services and recreational facilities.
 Burrell students can also utilize NMSU's housing and meal services, at an additional cost.
-The College's 80,000 square foot building is located at the Arrowhead Research Park on the NMSU campus.
+The College has two buildings, the main building is 80,000 square ft. and the second building is 10,500 square ft., both are located at the Arrowhead Research Park on the NMSU campus.
 Due to Burrell's geographic location, statistics from the Las Cruces NMSU campus are included in the report.
-Burrell has nine non-campus reporting locations which can be found in the description of Clery geography in Section 4 of this report.
+Burrell has ten, non-campus reporting locations which can be found in the description of Clery geography in Section 4 of this report.